PostHog is a growing platform.

 We created the GeoIP Enricher app to enhance events and persons with IP location data, allowing you to run queries on a range of geographic data, including city name, country, continent and time zone data.

 But what if you want geographic data, but don't want to collect more personally identifiable IP data?

 Enter the Property Filter app, which was built by PostHog users Witty Works so they could collect country data in a privacy-friendly way.

 21. Visualize user behavior using the PostHog Toolbar

 Want to see where people are clicking on any page on your website or web app, just like this?

 Try the PostHog Toolbar.

-The Zendesk Connector for PostHog is a two-way connector that allows you turn Zendesk tickets into PostHog events and enrich Zendesk tickets with PostHog event data.
+The Zendesk integration for PostHog is a two-way connector that allows you turn Zendesk tickets into PostHog events and enrich Zendesk tickets with PostHog event data.

 Importing support tickets as events allows you to understand support trends, and use Cohorts and Correlation Analysis to breakdown common traits among users who raise tickets frequently.